Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

-Capgemini surveyed 1,500 senior executives from 750 global organisations over the period of February – March 2018.
+Capgemini surveyed 1,500 senior executives from 750 global organizations over the period of February – March 2018.
 The sectors Capgemini focused on were retail and commercial banks, capital markets – and life and non-life insurance.
-Of the organisations, 42 percent had global revenues greater than $10 billion.
-The survey covered organisations from nine countries – France, Germany, Italy, Netherlands, Spain, Sweden, India, United Kingdom, and United States.
+Of the organizations, 42 percent had global revenues greater than $10 billion.
+The survey covered organizations from nine countries – France, Germany, Italy, Netherlands, Spain, Sweden, India, United Kingdom, and United States.

 Visit us at www.capgemini.com.
 People matter, results count.